Jenni Hermoso

 Hermoso rejoined FC Barcelona in 2019 following Spain's exit from the 2019 FIFA Women's World Cup tournament, where she finished as Spain's top scorer.
-Since her return to Barcelona, she has won three league titles, two Copas de la Reina, and the 2020–21 UEFA Women's Champions League, alongside the continental treble that same season.
-Individually, she finished the 2019–20 and 2020–21 league seasons as the Primera División's top scorer, in 2020 and 2021 she finished as the top scorer in Europe's top five women's leagues, and in 2021, was the joint-top scorer in that season's UEFA Women's Champions League.
+In her final three seasons at Barcelona, she won three league titles, three Copas de la Reina, and the 2020–21 UEFA Women's Champions League, alongside the continental treble that same season.
+Individually, she finished both the 2019–20 and 2020–21 league seasons as the Primera División's top scorer, in 2020 and 2021 she finished as the top scorer in Europe's top five women's leagues, and in 2021, was the joint-top scorer in that season's UEFA Women's Champions League.
 At the end of 2021, she finished second in Ballon d'Or voting and was the world's highest female goalscorer of the calendar year with 51 goals.

+Following Barcelona's second-place finish in the 2021–22 UEFA Women's Champions League, Hermoso signed for Pachuca in Mexico's Liga MX Femenil.
+In 2023, Hermoso participated in her third World Cup with Spain, which they won for the first time in their history.
+During the medal ceremony, Hermoso was kissed by then-RFEF president Luis Rubiales in an event that would later be called the Rubiales affair.
+The kiss itself and Rubiales' response to the criticism against him sparked intense international backlash, the eventual removal of Rubiales and Spain head coach Jorge Vilda from the federation, and the ongoing promise of an immediate restructuring of the entirety of Spanish football.

 Hermoso holds the record for the most all-time Pichichi trophies with five.
-Hermoso also holds the record of the top all-time goalscorer for both FC Barcelona Femení and Spain, achieving the milestones in the years 2020 and 2021, respectively.
+Hermoso also holds the record of the top all-time goalscorer for Spain, achieving this milestone in 2021.

 Early life

 Hermoso grew up playing futsal and seven-a-side football, sharing teams with boys throughout most of her youth.

-Hermoso is the granddaughter of Antonio Hernandez, a former goalkeeper of Atlético Madrid.
+Hermoso is the granddaughter of Antonio Hernández, a former goalkeeper for Atlético Madrid.
 As a child, he would take her to watch Atlético's matches at the Vicente Calderón Stadium.
-Hermoso arrived at Atlético Madrid at twelve years old with encouragement from her grandfather.
+She also has a younger sister named Sofia, who is known as Jenni’s number one supporter.
+She also plays soccer for an academy.
+Hermoso began playing at Atlético Madrid at twelve years old with encouragement from her grandfather.